-Post-disaster, the need for mental health, bereavement and grief assessment and support is urgent and widespread.
-Governmental organizations and NGOs have developed extensive response mechanisms to support these mental health needs in areas struck by disasters.
+Post disaster, the need for mental health, bereavement and grief assessment and support is urgent and widespread.
+Governmental and nongovernmental organizations (NGOs) have developed extensive response mechanisms to support these mental health needs in areas that have been struck by disasters.
 These resources are deployed to help victims and survivors, particularly those who have suffered the loss of a close family member or friend.

-However, limited funds often constrain these services.
-This is where philanthropy has a significant role in ensuring that services are available as long as the need exists.
-Most government and nongovernmental services provide basic crisis counseling and care.
-In areas of more acute need - repetitive disasters, significant impact - it is essential that care be trauma-informed and long-term.
+However, these services are often constrained by limited funds.
+This is where philanthropy has a significant role to play in ensuring that services are available as long as these needs exist.
+Most government and non-governmental services provide basic crisis counseling and care.
+In areas of more acute need - repetitive disasters, significant impact - it is important that care be trauma-informed and long-term.